Partial Distribution Matching via Partial Wasserstein Adversarial Networks: Application 2 : Partial Domain Adaptation

 \subsubsection{Results of Partial Domain Adaptation}

-We compare the performance of PWAN with the state-of-the-art algorithms: DPDAN~\cite{hu2020discriminative}, PADA~\cite{cao2018partial}, BAUS~\cite{liang2020balanced}, SHOT~\cite{liang2020we}, ADV~\cite{gu2021adversarial}, SAN++~\cite{cao2022big} and mPOT~\cite{nguyen2022improving}.
-We also report the performance of DANN~\cite{ganin2016domain}, which can be seen as a special case of PWAN for closed-set domain adaptation.
+We compare the performance of PWAN with the state-of-the-art algorithms: DPDAN~\cite{hu2020discriminative} (2020, ECCV), PADA~\cite{cao2018partial} (ECCV, 2018), BAUS~\cite{liang2020balanced} (ECCV, 2020), SHOT~\cite{liang2020we} (ICML, 2020), ADV~\cite{gu2021adversarial} (NIPS, 2021), SAN++~\cite{cao2022big} (TPAMI, 2023), IDSP~\cite{li2022partial} (TPAMI, 2023), SLM~\cite{sahoo2023select} (WACV, 2023), SPDA~\cite{guo2022selective} (BMVC, 2022), RAN~\cite{wu2022reinforced} (TCSVT, 2023) CLA~\cite{yang2022contrastive} (TNNLS, 2023) and ARPM~\cite{gu2024adversarial} (IJCV, 2024).
+We also report the performance of DANN~\cite{ganin2016domain} (JMLR, 2016), which can be seen as a special case of PWAN for closed-set domain adaptation.
 We evaluate the performances of all algorithms by the accuracy on the source domain.
-We run the code of PWAN, ADV and SHOT with $3$ different random seeds and report the mean and standard deviation.
-The results of other algorithms are adopted from their original papers.
+We run the code of ARPM, ADV and SHOT with $3$ different random seeds and report the mean and standard deviation.
+The results of other algorithms are adopted from ARPM~\cite{gu2024adversarial}.

+For a fair comparison, we additionally report the results of PWAN with four advanced techniques developed for classification-type tasks (PWAN + A) on OfficeHome and DomainNet datasets: complement objective regularizer~\cite{chen2019complement}, label smoothing~\cite{szegedy2016rethinking}, $\alpha$-power~\cite{gu2024adversarial}, and neighborhood reciprocity clustering~\cite{yang2021exploiting}, as they are also used in previous methods such as ADV, SHOT and BAUS and ARPM.
+An ablation study of the effectiveness of each of these techniques is shown in Tab.~9 in the appendix.
 The results on OfficeHome are reported in Tab.~\ref{Office_Home_tab}.
-For a fair comparison, we additionally report the results of PWAN with two advanced techniques developed for discriminative neural networks: complement objective regularizer~\cite{chen2019complement} (PWAN+C) and label smoothing~\cite{szegedy2016rethinking} (PWAN+L), and the combination of these two techniques (PWAN+A), as they are also used in ADV, SHOT and BAUS.
-We observe that PWAN with these techniques (PWAN+A) performs comparably with ADV and SHOT, and they outperform all other methods.
+We observe that PWAN with these techniques (PWAN+A) performs comparably with ARPM, and they outperform all other methods.

 To show the effectiveness of PWAN, we present more training details of PWAN on AC-OfficeHome in Fig.~\ref{Vis_Norm}.
 As shown in Fig.~\ref{Vis_Norm_a} and Fig.~\ref{Vis_Norm_b}, the learned source features are matched to a fraction of the reference features, while the other reference features are successfully omitted, \ie, the gradient norm is low on these features.
 Classification results in Fig.~\ref{Vis_Norm_c} show that most of the source data (about 92\%) are correctly classified into non-outlier classes, which suggests that the negative transfer effect is largely avoided.
 In addition, the training process is shown in Fig.~\ref{Vis_Norm_d}, where we observe that classification accuracy (on the source domain) gradually increases as the biased ratio decreases during the training process.
 The results show that our training process can effectively narrow the domain gap while avoiding the negative transfer effect.